-Carbamazepine Tablets (Zen) is used for controlling certain types of epileptic seizures and treats severe pain of the jaw or cheek caused by a facial nerve problem (trigeminal neuralgia).
-Zen tablets are manufactured by Intas Pharmaceuticals Ltd. in strength of 200 mg of Carbamazepine.
+Carbamazepine Extended Release Tablets (Zen Retard) is used for controlling certain types of epileptic seizures and treats severe pain of the jaw or cheek caused by a facial nerve problem (trigeminal neuralgia).
+Retard tablets are manufactured by Intas Pharmaceuticals Ltd. in strength of 200 mg and 400 mg of Carbamazepine.

 Name of Drug

-Carbamazepine Tablets: we supply Zen manufactured by Intas Pharmaceuticals Ltd. in India.
+Carbamazepine Extended Release Tablets: we supply Zen Retard manufactured by Intas Pharmaceuticals Limited in India.

 Carbamazepine is used for controlling certain types of epileptic seizures.
 It is also used to treat severe pain of the jaw or cheek caused by a facial nerve problem (trigeminal neuralgia).
 It may also be used for other conditions as determined by your doctor.

-Use Carbamazepine (Zen Tablets) as directed by your doctor.
+Use Carbamazepine Extended Release Tablets (Zen Retard) as directed by your doctor.

 - Take Carbamazepine by mouth with or without food.